AnnArborTees/bootstrap5_form/README.md

 ## Required Fields

-A label that is associated with a required field is automatically annotated with a `required` CSS class. `bootstrap_form` doesn't provide any styling for required fields.
+A label that is associated with a required field is automatically annotated with a `required` CSS class. `bootstrap5_form` doesn't provide any styling for required fields.
 You're free to add any appropriate CSS to style required fields as desired.
 One example would be to automatically add an asterisk to the end of the label: